oddlama/autokernel/docs/usage.rst

 .. topic:: Configuration

-    Autokernel expects the configuration to be in ``/etc/autokernel/autokernel.conf``.
-    If it doesn't exist, autokernel will use an internal fallback configuration.
+    Before proceeding, you might want to have a look at the default configuration in ``/etc/autokernel`` to familiarize yourself with the general format.

-    To explicitly specify a configuration file, use the option ``-C path/to/autokernel.conf``
+    To explicitly specify a configuration, use the option ``-C path/to/autokernel.conf``

 .. topic:: Kernel location